mrolims/pynamicalsys/docs/source/dds_escape.rst

 Escape analysis in dynamical systems
 ------------------------------------

-This section discusses the analysis of escape dynamics in discrete dynamical systems using PyCandy.
+This section discusses the analysis of escape dynamics in discrete dynamical systems using pynamicalsys.
 Escape dynamics refers to the behavior of trajectories that leave a bounded region in the phase space or escape thorough a hole in the system.
-Escape analysis is crucial for understanding the long-term behavior of dynamical systems, especially in chaotic regimes.
-PyCandy provides tools to analyze escape dynamics, including the computation of escape basin, escape rates and quantification of basins of attraction.
+Escape analysis is crucial for understanding the long-term behavior of dynamical systems, especially in chaotic regimes. pynamicalsys provides tools to analyze escape dynamics, including the computation of escape basin, escape rates and quantification of basins of attraction.

-The escape analysis is performed using the :py:meth:`escape_analysis <pycandy.core.discrete_dynamical_systems.DiscreteDynamicalSystem.escape_analysis>` method of the :py:class:`DiscreteDynamicalSystem <pycandy.core.discrete_dynamical_systems.DiscreteDynamicalSystem>` class.
+The escape analysis is performed using the :py:meth:`escape_analysis <pynamicalsys.core.discrete_dynamical_systems.DiscreteDynamicalSystem.escape_analysis>` method of the :py:class:`DiscreteDynamicalSystem <pynamicalsys.core.discrete_dynamical_systems.DiscreteDynamicalSystem>` class.
 In general, the escape analysis can be in two forms:

 1. The ensemble of particles, i.e., the set of initial conditions, is initialized within a bounded region in phase space, and the escape dynamics is analyzed by tracking when the particles leave this region.
 2. Or the ensemble of particles is initialized within a region that contains a hole, and the escape dynamics is analyzed by tracking when the particles leave through this hole.